WPSU Board of Representatives

 John Pozza

 John Pozza, of Brookville, is an early childhood education advocate and veteran broadcast journalist.
-John is a speech communications and journalism graduate of West Virginia University in Morgantown, and did post-graduate study in technical communications at Drexel University in Philadelphia.
-He retired from the Region 1 Early Learning Resource Center based at the Northwest Institute of Research (NWIR) in Erie in 2020, but keeps active as an on-air host of the WPSU Jazz Show, as well as a regular columnist for the Brookville, Brockway and Clarion Mirror, the PA Wilds online blog and as a contributing writer for Watershed Books and Literary Arts Center in Brookville, which publishes the Watershed Journal literary magazine and helped publish his book, “Conversations on The Neighborhood” on the legacy of Fred Rogers, and his memoir, “Was Anybody Really Listening?”
+John is a graduate of West Virginia University in Morgantown, and did post-graduate study at Drexel University in Philadelphia.
+He retired from the Region 1 Early Learning Resource Center based at the Northwest Institute of Research (NWIR) in Erie in 2020, but keeps active as a rotating host of the WPSU Jazz Show.
+John is also a contributor to Watershed Books and Literary Arts Center in Brookville, which publishes the Watershed Journal literary magazine and helped publish his book, “Conversations on The Neighborhood” on the legacy of Fred Rogers, and his memoir, “Was Anybody Really Listening?”
 His Ask the Expert Quality Early Learning Talk Show podcast can also be heard on You Tube and SoundCloud.com.
-John and his wife Lisa have a son Matt, a U.S. Navy veteran and graduate of the Claude W. Pettit College of Law at Ohio Northern University.
-He is a practicing attorney in Jacksonville, FL.

 Sara Songer